ronmarasigan/LavaLust/readme.txt

 5. Input is the core (need to check for update)
 6. Files inside core can call class from libraries and models by using load function of by autoloading
 7. Helpers are now functions which can be called anywhere
+8. Fix class locations in load_class function
+9. Can call get_instance(function from controller and lavalust) in controller and view